Aym-brz/projetIA/README.md

 The pendulum starts on the stable low position.
 The reinforcement learning algorithm encourages the pendulum to reach and maintain an inverted balance through reward-based feedback.
 No supervised learning is used; instead, the reward function incentivizes minimizing angular deviations.
 ## Reward Function

-The reward is calculated as:
+The reward is calculated as (old version):
 - **Positive Terms**:
   - Maintaining angles near the upright position for both pendulum links.
   - Maintaining position near the center for the trolley.
 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

+The reward is calculated as (new version):
+- **Stability Terms**:
+  - Instability compute as Maintaining angles near the upright position for both pendulum links and Maintaining position near the center for the trolley.
+  - Stability as the exponential of the negative instability: the stability will increase the reward function if it is near the goal, and decrease the reward funtion if it is away from the goal.
+- **Force punishment**: Derivative of the speed, this will dismunish the reward function if there is too much variation in the speed.

 ## TODO
 - Write the script for the training
-   - Implement the RL algoritm (also inlcude a way to save the progression !)
+   - Fix the RL algoritm (also inlcude a way to save the progression !)
    - change the launch file to include the training
    - Train the model